amandkaur01/restaurant-website/README.md

 # restaurant-website
- A static restaurant website displaying webpages like menu,about us and contact us.Designed to provide customers with an overview of available dishes without online odering functionality.
+ A static restaurant website displaying webpages like menu,about us and contact us.Designed to provide customers with an overview of available dishes without online ordering functionality.

  ## How to View the Website
  -Open the manasa.html file to view the home page.